EliasFerguson/MKS22X-FinalProject/README.md

 Friday, June 7: <br>
 Elias Ferguson and Vishwaa Sofat: Went to CS office during 6th period to look at bug that didn't allow access to camera and gave a message suggesting the device was busy and being used.
 Modified code to no longer use two Capture but instead make a copy of the main Capture (cam), which would allow us to display different images for our displays but stemming from the same main image.
 This did not resolve any issues.
 We went to the CS Dojo/office after 10th period until around 5:30.
 We compared old versions that worked on the school computers and were able to resolve the bug.
 Elias later pushed code that we were certain worked on the computers at school based on our testing. <br>

+Saturday, June 8:
+Elias Ferguson: I made it so that after a photo is taken it isn't saved right away.
+An edit screen was implemented, where the user can choose to scrap or to save the photo, as well as edit it in various ways.
+I almost fully successfully implemented paint() as well, but the problem is that when the image is saved the paint disappears.
+I'll address that issue tomorrow.